apmckinlay/natureapp/insects/paintbut.md

 Painted Lady butterflies prefer wide open areas such as **fields** and **meadows** but can live almost anywhere, including cities, swamps, deserts, and forests.
 The upper surface of their **wings** is orange-brown with a white bar on the front wings and 5 tiny black dots on the rear wings.
 The under surface of their wings has brown, black, and gray patterns with tiny dots.
 Their wingspan is 2-3 in.

 The **caterpillars** are grayish-brown with a yellow stripe down their back and spikes along their sides and back.
-They eat the leaves of weeds and flowers (such as thistles, hollyhock, and mallows).
+They eat the leaves of weeds and flowers (such as Thistles, Hollyhock, and Mallows).

 Painted Lady butterflies migrate every year from northern Mexico to Canada and the northern United States.